 [Greek] βρέφος (brephos), [Latin] infans, [Latin] fetus, [German] kind: newborn child, unborn child, baby, toddler, infant, embryo; Lk.
 1:41,44.
 Lk.
 2:12,16, Lk.
 18:15, Acts 7:19, 2Tim.3:15, 1Pet.2:2

-A quote from Martin Luther King Jr.: “Every aborted baby is like a slave in the womb of his or her mother.
-The mother decides his or her fate.”
+- This quote “Every aborted baby is like a slave in the womb of his or her mother.
+The mother decides his or her fate” is interestingly often tied with MLK Jr.

 Background information: